rdalx42/zlang-1.50/README.md

 zLang is made in c++ but in the way a C developer would do it - this means no classes, I thought it would be a fun challange.

 zLang follows a very STRICT way of typing, spaces are requiered between every keyword.
+The code input is read via fstream and read line by line

 Here are some of its functionalities: